The Benefits of Pets for Seniors

 Pets and Seniors: Do You Need a Furry Friend?

-What can a furry companion offer to seniors?
-When it comes to pets and the elderly, the benefits cannot be denied.
-Here are just a few reasons seniors should consider pet ownership:
+What can a furry companion offer for seniors?
+When it comes to older adults and pets, the benefits cannot be denied.
+Here are just a few reasons pet ownership is beneficial:

-- Improve physical health.
-Studies reveal that seniors who own dogs walk an average of 2.2 hours more per week than those who don’t own a pet.
-Regardless of what type of pet you have, animals require you to move.
-Playing fetch, going for walks, scooping a litter box and simply just bending down to put food in a bowl or give a scratch behind the ears keeps you mobile.
+- Improve Physical Health: Studies reveal that seniors who own dogs walk an average of 2.2 hours more per week than those who don’t own a pet.
+Regardless of the type of pet you have, animals require you to move.
+Playing fetch, going for walks, scooping a litter box, or simply bending to put food into a bowl or give a scratch behind the ears helps keep you mobile.

-- Lower stress levels and provide emotional support.
-Pets help you cope better during stressful situations.
-Seniors who own pets report significantly less stress during events like the loss of a loved one than non-pet owners.
+- Lower Stress Levels and Provide Emotional Support: The very presence of a pet can help combat anxiety, agitation, irritability, depression and loneliness.
+Seniors who own pets report significantly less stress during situations such as illness or the loss of a loved one compared to non-pet owners.

-- Help establish and maintain a daily routine.
-Pets do require a certain level of commitment.
-Feeding, grooming and exercising are all tasks that need to be completed on a daily basis.
-However, establishing a daily routine can help slow the aging process and provide a sense of purpose.
+- Help Establish and Maintain a Daily Routine: Pets require feeding, grooming and exercising — all tasks that need to be completed on a daily basis.
+Even goldfish require regular care and feeding.
+A regular pet-care routine can help slow the aging process and provide a renewed sense of purpose.

-If you’re considering adopting a pet, it’s important to take your own needs into consideration before heading to your local animal shelter.
-Think about how active you are and what kind of lifestyle you lead.
-For example, dogs might need a bit more attention than cats, so if mobility is an issue, a lap-cat might be a better option than a dog who needs multiple walks every day.
-Plus, while puppies and kittens are adorable, they can be highly active and take a lot more work than an older pet.
+If you’re considering adopting a pet, it’s important to consider your own needs before you visit your local animal shelter or pet store.
+Consider your lifestyle, activities and abilities.
+For example, dogs need more attention than cats, so if mobility is an issue, a cat that enjoys sitting on your lap might be a better option than a dog that requires daily walks.

-Even if you weren’t a pet owner throughout your life, it’s never too late to consider pet adoption!
-The benefits pets can offer to seniors can greatly enhance your life.
+Even if you weren’t a pet owner earlier in your life, it’s never too late to consider adopting a pet!
+The benefits of pet ownership clearly enhance the lives of older adults.